onikienko/mv3-parcel-webext-template/README.md

 In that case `panel` folder will be created in `dist` and you can reference it from your code like `panel/panel.html`.

+You can take a look at an [example](https://github.com/onikienko/keygenjukebox-play-button/tree/master/mv3).

 ### How to get rid of React

 If you do not need to use React in your extension: